 Draw and submit your own proposed voting district map, and see how other Pennsylvanians would like to see the commonwealth redistricted using the Pennsylvania Redistricting Public Comment Portal.

-Maps, communities of interest, and comments shared via the portal will be considered by the governor as he works with the Pennsylvania legislature to develop new Congressional maps for the next decade.
+Maps, communities of interest, and comments shared via the portal by December 15 will be considered by the governor as he works with the Pennsylvania legislature to develop new congressional maps for the next decade.

 Watch a listening session